 The Farquhar College of Arts and Sciences Office of Admissions serves prospective students who are interested in acceptance to the College of Arts and Sciences, regardless of location or format, as well as prospective students who are interested in acceptance to main campus programs in the Fischler School of Education and Human Services and the H. Wayne Huizenga School of Business and Entrepreneurship.
 Individuals interested in off-campus programs offered by the Fischler School of Education and Human Services and the H. Wayne Huizenga School of Business and Entrepreneurship should contact those colleges directly.
 Individuals interested in applying to NSU should contact an admissions counselor.

 See Programs of Study for more information about majors, minors, and other programs.
-For admissions information about the master of arts in writing, refer to the Division of Humanities section.

 Acceptance into the University